Silesian Uprisings: Third Uprising (1921)

-Mutilation by both sides were a common tactic as a way to show dominance over the other side.
-Both sides liked to mutilate the faces of their victims to the point of obliviating the face as a way to show their dominance by robbing the victim of not only their lives, but even their identities that they held in life.
+Mutilation by both sides was a common tactic as a way to show dominance over the other side.
+Both sides liked to mutilate the faces of their victims to the point of obliterating the face as a way to show their dominance by robbing the victim of not only their lives, but even their identities that they held in life.
 Reports from the British officers state that the "corpses of both men and women have been mutilated".
-The most common means of mutilation was by smashing in the face with rifle butts into a bloody mash.
-Likewise, castration of prisoners were a common tactic, again as a way to show dominance and to literally "unman" the other side.
-Violence against the genitals was the second common form of mutilation of faces.
-One British Army officer wrote in 1921 "It is revolting the number of murders that took place, generally at night and in the woods, which no amount of patrolling could stop.
+The most common means of mutilation was by smashing the face with rifle butts into a bloody mash.
+Likewise, castration of prisoners was a common tactic, again as a way to show dominance and to literally "unman" the other side.
+Violence against the genitals was the second most common form of mutilation of faces.
+One British Army officer wrote in 1921, "It is revolting the number of murders that took place, generally at night and in the woods, which no amount of patrolling could stop.
 For instance, a one-armed German ex-soldier was taken out and murdered by the Poles one night, and the same night the French reported several murders by the Germans near their post in the woods close by".
 Wilson wrote that these tactics were not "the triumph of innate barbarism in the absence of social constraint", but rather were tactics quite consciously chosen to express contempt and dominance.
-Much of the grotesque violence was due to the fluidity of identities in Upper Silesia where many people saw themselves as neither German nor Polish, but rather Silesian, thus leading to nationalists to take extreme measures to polarize society into diametrically opposed blocs.
-In May-June 1921, at least 1,760 people were killed in the fighting in Upper Silesia.
+Much of the grotesque violence was due to the fluidity of identities in Upper Silesia, where many people saw themselves as neither German nor Polish, but rather Silesian, thus leading nationalists to take extreme measures to polarise society into diametrically opposed blocs.
+In May–June 1921, at least 1,760 people were killed in the fighting in Upper Silesia.

 The support of France for Poland proved to be crucial.
 On 23 May 1921, the Freikorps defeated the Poles at the Battle of Annaberg, which in turn led to a French ultimatum demanding that the Reich cease at once its support of the German para-military forces.
 The next day, much to the shock of the Freikorps who were expecting to follow up their victory by keeping all of Upper Silesia for Germany, the German president Frederich Ebert bowed to the ultimatum and banned the Freikorps.

 Twelve days after the outbreak of the insurrection, Korfanty offered to take his troops behind a line of demarcation (the "Korfanty Line"), conditional on the released territory not being re-occupied by German forces, but by Allied troops.
 It was not, however, until 1 July that the British troops arrived in Upper Silesia and began to advance in company with those of the other Allies towards the former frontier.
 Simultaneously, with this advance, the Inter-Allied Commission pronounced a general amnesty for the illegal actions committed during the insurrection, with the exception of acts of revenge and cruelty.
 The German Grenzschutz was withdrawn and disbanded.